Home LinuxEnable 2FA using FreeRADIUS with OpenLDAP

 }

-Now let’s start to configure the radius LDAP module to connect to the OpenLDAP server.
-The first thing we are going to do is edit the file /etc/freeradius/3.0/mods-available/ldap as follows.
+Next, we will configure the FreeRADIUS LDAP module to connect to the OpenLDAP server.
+To begin, open and edit the file: /etc/freeradius/3.0/mods-available/ldap

 ldap {